 Fitness Trackers: Motivation Through Technology

 You deserve credit for taking steps to improve your fitness.
-Of course, sticking with your plan is what will help you see results you seek.
+Of course, sticking with your plan is what will help you achieve the results you seek.
 Some of us can make the active part of our day a priority without help, but if you could use a nudge, tracking your fitness may be a good idea for you.
-Research on exercise motivation and adherence shows that self-monitoring your progress makes it likelier you’ll stick with regular workouts—and actually enjoy them.
+Research on exercise motivation and adherence shows that self-monitoring your progress makes it likelier you’ll stick with regular workouts – and actually enjoy them.

 Why Tracking Yourself Helps